Proxyless Service Mesh Based on Sermant and Istio

 # Routing Example Based on xDS Service

-This tutorial demonstrates Sermant's routing capabilities based on xDS service using the xds-router-demo from the Sermant-examples (opens new window) repository.
+This tutorial demonstrates Sermant's routing capabilities based on xDS service using the xds-demo from the Sermant-examples (opens new window) repository.
 The demo includes two microservices: spring-client and spring-server.
 The spring-client microservice starts with the Sermant routing plugin and enables xDS-based routing capabilities.
 When the spring-client calls upstream services, the Sermant routing plugin routes the requests based on the upstream service’s routing rules, selecting the appropriate service instance that meets the rules.

 # 1. Preparation